osterbergmarcus/osterbergmarcus.github.io/_posts/2015-12-16-vuejsTodoApp.markdown

 #Use v-model for data binding, here we are binding an element to out data object newTask and a onkeyup event to invoke our method 'addTodo'
 <input class="form-control" v-model="newTask" @keyup.enter="addTodo(todo)">
-#<i>NOTE: when we are refering newTask to new-task we are using camelCase for newTask and kebab-case for our html attribute new-task.</i>
+#NOTE: when we are refering newTask to new-task we are using camelCase for newTask and kebab-case for our html attribute new-task.

 #Render our computed method remaining using v-show and output the length of remaining todos using double mustache tags
 <span v-show="remaining">({{ remaining.length }})</span>